-Clonmacnoise Castle: So Much More Than a Rock on a Hill!
+Clonmacnoise Castle Ruins: So Much More Than a Rock on a Hill!

-Right in the heart of Central Ireland is Clonmacnoise Castle, found in Offaly County and Province of Leinster.
+Right in the heart of Central Ireland are the Clonmacnoise Castle ruins, found in Offaly County and Province of Leinster.
 The drive to Clonmacnoise Castle from the Dublin Airport is typically under 90 minutes, depending on traffic, and it is a straight shot heading west.

 Irish Expressions: Image of Clonmacnoise Castle